the-peon-project/peon-docs/manual/docs/development/01_orchestrator.md

 url: {{peon_orchestrator_url}}:{{api_port}}/api/1.0/
     servers:
         - [GET] List all servers registered to Orchestrator
-        - [POST] Create a new game server on orchestrator
+        - [POST] Create a new game server on Orchestrator

     server/get/GAME_UID.SERVERNAME:
         - [GET] Get details of a game server